-ISNGI 2017 is the fifth in the series of symposia on Next Generation Infrastructure, and is co-sponsored by UK Collaboratorium for Research on Infrastructure and Cities (UKCRIC), a major UK research programme launched this year.
+ISNGI 2017 is the fifth in the series of symposia on Next Generation Infrastructure, and is also serving as the formal launch of the UK Collaboratorium for Research on Infrastructure and Cities (UKCRIC), a major UK research programme.

 UKCRIC aims to address the insufficient and unsustainable value extracted by services using national infrastructure.
 UKCRIC is creating and operating a national and international multidisciplinary research programme that addresses the issues of unaffordable and unsustainable infrastructure development, in a partnership between Industry, Government and Academia.

 More information on UKCRIC can be found at www.ukcric.com.

 As a society, we expect infrastructure systems to foster long-term and sustainable economic growth across all regions; improve the UK’s international competitiveness; and improve the quality of life of current and future generations.
 If we are to come close to achieving these long-term objectives, we need to develop effective approaches to address system-wide problems.
 ISNGI 2017 aims to tackle these issues through a range of contributions from leading academics, industry leaders and government representatives.